About the BScN (Arctic Nursing) Program

-The Arctic Nursing Program, developed collaboratively between Nunavut Arctic College and Dalhousie University, is a four year program that focuses on nursing in Nunavut.
-The degree is conferred by Dalhousie University.
-The program is designed to prepare graduates as entry-level practitioners to work in a variety of settings, to include: hospitals, long term care facilities and community based agencies.
-The curriculum emphasizes awareness and respect for Inuit culture and prepares nurses to be leaders in the health care system of Nunavut.
+Arctic Nursing, developed collaboratively by Nunavut Arctic College and Dalhousie University, is a 4-year degree program that focuses on nursing in Nunavut.
+Arctic Nursing is designed to prepare graduates for a career as entry-level practitioners in a variety of health care settings including hospitals, long-term care facilities and community-based agencies.

 Applicants wishing to apply to this program must:

 - be 17 years of age or older

 - hold a Grade 12 diploma with an overall average of 70 %, including Math, Science, and English, or have successfully completed the Pre-Nursing Program

 - pass a Criminal Record Check and Vulnerable Sector Check with the RCMP

 - show proof of immunization and TB test as per Dalhousie Faculty of Health Professions requirements